-Solar PV System Startup date listed for each site in the Contract Schedule.
 These liquidated damages apply only to the Construction portion of this Contract and not to the Contract for Performance Guarantee, as described in Exhibit “B.” Delays by local utility or the District directly impacting the Project will relieve Designer/Builder of its obligations to pay liquidated damages for the period of such delay.

 Designer/Builder shall prepare a detailed schedule of values for all of the Work that must include quantities and prices of items aggregating the proposed firm fixed-fee to be incorporated as an attachment to the NTP and must subdivide the Work into component parts in sufficient detail to serve as the basis for progress payments during construction.
 This schedule of values shall be provided prior to issuance of an NTP for Construction and must be approved by the District prior to incorporating it as an attachment to the NTP.